grncdr/node-any-db/README.md

 *\ * - Transactions started from [Connection.begin][] transition
 to `connected` before the transaction is returned from `.begin`.*

+### Transaction.adapter

+Contains the adapter name used for the transaction, e.g. `'sqlite3'`, etc.

 ### Transaction.query

 ```ocaml
 (text: String, params: Array?, Continuation<Result>?) => Query
 ```

-Acts exactly like [Connection.query][] except queries are guaranteed to be performed within the transaction.
+Delegates to the [query method][Connection.query] of the underlying [Connection][] but guarantees that the query will be performed within this transaction (and not any of it's child transactions).
 If the transaction has been committed or rolled back further calls to `query` will fail.

 ### Transaction.commit